getsolus/help-center-docs/software/samba/en.md

 +++
 title = "Samba File Sharing"
-lastmod = "2018-07-4T13:37:00+02:00"
+lastmod = "2018-07-4T16:09:00+02:00"
 +++
 # Samba file sharing

 Samba is the standard Windows interoperability suite of programs for Linux and Unix.
-Among other things, it allows Linux and Windows users to share files via the Common Internet File System (CIFS) protocol.
+Among other things, it allows Linux, macOS and Windows users to share files via the Server Message Block (SMB) protocol.

 ## Samba on Solus